Passion (Hikaru Utada song): Cultural impact

 Similarly to "Hikari" and "Simple and Clean", both "Passion" and "Sanctuary" were successful worldwide, due to its success with Kingdom Hearts II; by March 2007, the English adaption of the game sold over four million units worldwide.
-According to Bradley Stern, reporting from MuuMuse, he said the recordings were her only entries that gained a global fanbase because of its influence through the video game phenomenon, which was rare of Asian markets to capture outside of their native countries.
+According to Bradley Stern, reporting from MuuMuse, he said the recordings were their only entries that gained a global fanbase because of its influence through the video game phenomenon, which was rare of Asian markets to capture outside of their native countries.
 Similarly, Emily Goodman from Axs.com published an article on January 4, 2015, with the headline stating that Utada was "best known for her work on Kingdom Hearts".
 In the article, Goodman said that while Utada became popular with "Passion" and "Sanctuary", "Utada's musical success goes far beyond a single video game line.
-In addition to her work on the video game series, Utada has seen an incredible amount of success both in America and in Japan."
+In addition to their work on the video game series, Utada has seen an incredible amount of success both in America and in Japan."
 Similarly, Alicia Joy from Culture Trip said the songs brought prominence to the rise of Utada's sales worldwide.

 Both tracks have been recognized by publications as some of their best work, and even entered several top lists as the best video game theme song; Pete Schiecke from AOL Radio put the songs atop of his "10 Best Video Game Music Soundtracks".
 A large fan poll on Enix Origin hosted a list that ranked their top 10 Final Fantasy/Kingdom Hearts songs, and "Passion" / "Sanctuary" were placed a number four respectively.
 Miko Amaranthine from Yahoo!
 Music listed "Passion" as his sixth best Utada song.
-"Sanctuary" was listed on the All Womans Talk website by Cassandra Rose for being her sixth inclusion on the "7 Ingenious Songs Based on Video Games".
 A member at Buzznet listed "Passion" and "Sanctuary" on their top playlist, whilst Joy mentioned the tracks in their "An Intro to Japanese Music in 5 Artists".
 Jenni Lada from Technology Tell recommended "Passion" over "Sanctuary", and also listed it as a "Recommended track" from the singers discography.
-IGN listed it as number four in their top ten list of RPG title tracks, commenting that the song "lifted the doubts they had about the game's potential".
+IGN listed it as number four in their top ten list of RPG title tracks, commenting that the song "lifted the doubts she had about the game's potential".